iomete/iom-docs/docs/user-guide/sql-editor.md

 Database explorer panel is used to explore your database objects, which includes **namespaces, tables, views,** and their **columns** (even complex columns), and partitions.

 To view database objects, expand a database.
-Each object in the database explorer has a corresponding options menu <DotsThreeVertical size={16} weight="bold" className="bg-emphasis-300"/> .
+Each object in the database explorer has a corresponding options menu <DotsThreeVertical size={16} weight="duotone"/> .

 The options menu lets you: